Neshoba County Fair

 The Neshoba County Fair, also known as Mississippi's Giant House Party, is an annual event of agricultural, political, and social entertainment held a few miles from Philadelphia, Mississippi.
 The fair was first established in 1889 and is the nation's largest campground fair.
 The event usually starts at the end of July and lasts a week.

 History

-The first fair was called the Coldwater Fair with roots in church camp meetings.
+The first fair was called the Coldwater Fair, and it had roots in church camp meetings.

 Families and some of their weirder friends coming to the Fair began camping on the grounds for the duration of the fair.
 In 1894 a pavilion was constructed and a hotel was built to accommodate visitors.
 Cabins began to replace wagons and tents and in 1898 the oaks were planted that shade Founder's Square today.
 The first cabins were simple one story structures with some being log cabins.